Therapy is vital to the process of healing and recovery from childhood trauma. It takes commitment, it takes time, and it takes a lot of hard work.

 5. Reliving the trauma is going to happen, so be prepared.

 It really does feel like it gets worse before it gets better.
 This is why coping and self-care is so important.
 All the memories, emotions, the anxiety and fear – it will all become present at you look your realities in the face.
 There is no sugar coating this, the only way out is through.

-6. The five stages of grief is a guideline, not a timeline.
+6. The stages of grief are a guideline, not a timeline.

 Trauma survivors carry a lot of grief.
 Trauma is personal, and so it healing.
 The five stages will cycle, and in no particular order: for every nightmare, flashback, trigger, negative cognition, new memory that you take on, and for every new awareness and connection.
 Do not hold any expectations for how you will grieve your losses or heal your pain.
 Be patient with yourself, learn who you are, and how you feel.